Looking for car insurance? Get up to 85% discount* now!

 On fifth claim-free renewal | 50% |

-Vehicles over and above 5 years of age will retain a 50% discount on the premium if the owner does not claim.
+Vehicles over and above 5 years of age will retain a 50% discount on the premium if the owner does not claim in a given policy year.

-If you go for a Comprehensive Car Insurance policy, you can choose appropriate Add-ons for wider coverage.
-The NCB Protection Cover (Add-on) is designed to keep your NCB component – which is the protected No Claim Bonus – active even if you claim during the policy period.
-Note that the number of claims one can make are according to the terms and conditions.
+If you go for a Comprehensive Car Insurance policy, you can choose appropriate add-ons for wider coverage.
+The NCB Protection Cover (Add-on) is designed to keep your NCB component active even if you claim during the policy period.
+Note that the number of claims one can make is according to the terms and conditions of the insurer.

-No Claim Bonus is a reward offered to the policyholder for not raising a claim.
-This bonus is given as per the guidelines of the Insurance Regulatory and Development Authority of India (IRDAI).
+No Claim Bonus can be transferred to a new vehicle or insurer at the time of policy renewal.
+The bonus is given as per the guidelines of the Insurance Regulatory and Development Authority of India (IRDAI).
 Even if you decide to buy car insurance from another insurance company or buy another car (after selling the current one), you can claim the NCB accumulated in your name.

 You will need a No Claim Bonus Transfer certificate from the insurance company to be able to continue the benefit.
 Just remember that there should not be a gap of more than 90 days between the expiry date of your insurance policy and renewal.
 NCB transfer rules suggest that the benefit cannot be transferred to a new owner of the vehicle in case of a sale, as the NCB is associated with the car owner and not the car.